GaryLu923/FnnctionalProgramm/README.md

-# FnnctionalProgramm
+# FunctionalProgram
-Pratice for functionnal programming
+Practice for functional programming